Raw pointers are bad (especially owning raw pointers).

 implementation class as part of the Pimpl idiom.

-exclusively owns what it points-to. unique_ptr
+A non-null unique_ptr exclusively owns what it points-to. unique_ptr is a

 move-only type.
-By default, a non-null unique_ptr
+By default, a non-null unique_ptr will destroy what it

-, although it is possible to customise this
+points-to by calling delete, although it is possible to customise this

 behaviour.